The Winning Recipe to Most Business Sales

 OPTION 3 - THE DETAILED COUNT

 Sometimes a buyer wants to document every item, one by one.
 The buyer and seller will generally pay for an impartial third-party company to do the count, documenting the items in detail, such as "Shelf #32, 11 king-size snickers bars".
-If after the count, the deal falls through, the seller should be able to recoup her cost from the earnest deposit held in escrow.
+If after the count, the deal falls through, the seller may be able to recoup her cost from the earnest deposit held in escrow.
 (Contact us for more info on Inventory Count Best Practices)

 Several types of professionals can assist you in the sale of a business.
 Understanding what they do well (and poorly) will help you assemble the right team.